2on Workshop on Gender Bias in Natural Language Processing

 At COLING 2020 in Barcelona on 13th December 2020

-This workshop follows up on the First Workshop on Gender Bias in NLP (GeBNLP 2019) held at ACL 2019 in Florence.
 We invite submissions of technical work exploring the detection, measurement, and mediation of gender bias in NLP models and applications.
 Other important topics are the creation of datasets exploring demographics such as metrics to identify and assess relevant biases or focusing on fairness in NLP systems.
-Finally, the workshop is also open to non-technical work welcoming sociological perspectives.
+Finally, the workshop is also open to non-technical work addressing sociological perspectives, and we strongly encourage critical reflections on the sources and implications of bias throughout all types of work..

 Marta R. Costa-jussà, Universitat Politècnica de Catalunya, Barcelona